Skip to menu Skip to content Skip to footer

 3. Search for scholarships

-While you’re working out how to plan for university, you’ll probably think a bit about how to pay for it.
+While you’re working out how to prepare for uni, you’ll probably think a bit about how to pay for it.
 Luckily, you can sometimes make your uni experience easier and more affordable with a scholarship.

 At UQ, there are plenty up for grabs.